JessicaW22/PaynAir/README.md

 Overall, we often met to work on the project to support each other in working on it, which is why it is hard to say who exactly did what, but in the following we try to list where our main priorities were:

 ## Moritz Peters
-Web-based frontend created in HTML
+Web-based frontend created in HTML, Login/Logout function
-Login/Logout function

 ## Maya Grapengießer and Leonie Peters
-Reserve/Cancel Seats
-Help function
+Reserve/Cancel Seats, Help function

 ## Jessica Wernet
-Input Data function
-Display Seats function
-Statistics (area for admin users)
+Input Data function, Display Seats function, Statistics (area for admin users)

 # License
 Power of Attorney Statement